StreetsDigital/coppermcp/README.md

 ## Security Notes

-- Never commit your `.env` file to version control
+* Never commit your `.env` file to version control
-- Keep your API tokens secure and rotate them regularly
+* Keep your API tokens secure and rotate them regularly
-- Use environment variables for all sensitive configuration
+* Use environment variables for all sensitive configuration
-- Review VCR cassettes to ensure no sensitive data is recorded

 ## License